 I see people unprepared for the heat.
 Heat can make anyone miserable, so here are some tips for staying cool during the summer at Disneyland.

 Stick to rides that are indoors or have mostly indoor queues.
-Space Mountain is a good example of this most of the outside line is shaded and when you are inside its air-conditioned.
+Space Mountain is an excellent example of this most of the outside line is shaded and when you are inside its air-conditioned.
 There is no shade on the outside of Star Tours, but the inside queue is air-conditioned.
-Star Wars Path of the Jedi is in a dark and cool theatre to watch Star Wars clips.
+Star Wars Path of the Jedi is in a dark and air-conditioned theatre to watch Star Wars clips.

 The Indiana Jones queue is half indoors, and half outdoors.
 If you are willing to wait, to go on Splash Mountain, the Queue is mostly inside.
-Rodger Rabbits Cartoon Spin line is indoors as well.
-Pirates of the Caribbean line inside for some of the wait, this one of the longest and cooler rides.
+Rodger Rabbit's Cartoon Spin line is indoors as well.
+Pirates of the Caribbean line inside for some of the wait, this one of the longest and coldest rides.

 Most people don't eat at The Hungry Bear restaurant, I think is the most shaded and the easiest to find seating.
 Since the Rivers of America has reopened, the view is fantastic.

 Some character meets and greets will be inside.
 The Royal Hall line it's not air-conditioned, but there are fans.
 Meet Chewbacca and Darth Vader in Star Wars Launch Bay the air is always on there.
 You can meet Mickey Mouse at his house in Toontown.
-If you want to meet Anna and Elsa, they are meeting guests at the animation Academy indoors.
+If you want to see Anna and Elsa, they are receiving guests at the animation Academy indoors.

 Fill an insulated bag with wet kitchen sponges those are an excellent way to cool down quickly.